baedert/corebird-flatpak/README.md

 This is a `flatpak-builder` definition file to build both corebird master and current stable branches.

-Due to corebird opening a browser whenever a link is clicked, as well as when setting up an account, you need to have `xdg-desktop-portal` installed.
+Due to corebird opening a browser whenever a link is clicked, as well as when setting up an account, you need to have `xdg-desktop-portal` as well as one implementation for it (currently there is only `xdg-desktop-portal-gtk` as far as I know) installed.

 First, create the repository:

 ```shell
 flatpak --user remote-add -from=baedert.flatpakrepo
 ```
-or:
+or manually:
 ```shell
 wget https://baedert.org/repo/baedert-repo.gpg
 flatpak --user remote-add baedert-repo --gpg-import=baedert-repo.gpg https://baedert.org/repo